 The role of the SCOFFS Unit is to advise the community project team on the design and trialling of possible triggers, nudges and other means to generate behavioural change within a community.

-The wider Community Choices programme seeks to answer these questions:
+The wider Community Choices programme seeks to answer these and other questions:

 - Ar what economic and socio-geographic levels can effective interventions be made to rapidly change dietary consumption?
 What thresholds indicate change is desirable in a community?